awesomecosmos/awesomecosmos.github.io/_pages/about.md

   - /about.html
 ---

-I am Aayushi Verma, a University of Canterbury graduate with a Bachelor of Science with Honours in Astronomy.
-I am transitioning into the field of Data Science, and am actively looking for graduate positions in the field.
+Hi!
+I am Aayushi Verma.
+I'm a data scientist with a background in scientific computation through my BSc in Astrophysics.
+I am currently working full-time as a research data scientist, and am also pursuing my MS in Data Science.
+I am passionate about data-driven research and methodologies.

+For a more up-to-date and dynamic version of my profile and CV, check out my Github profile: https://github.com/awesomecosmos/Aayushi-Verma-CV